For Unlawful Carnal Knowledge: Recording

 Van Halen started work on the album in March 1990 and finished in April 1991, two months before its release.
 The album itself was marketed as the "return" to Van Halen's hard rock roots, with most songs being guitar driven, and the synth sounds being replaced by pianos.
 The band also reconciled with producer Ted Templeman, who produced earlier Van Halen albums to return to work on the album.
 According to Eddie Van Halen, this happened because Hagar did not want to work with Andy Johns and Templeman let him "get away with everything."
 The year-long production led to the 'labored' sound.

 This was the first album that Eddie recorded without his trademark Marshall Super Lead serving as the primary amplifier.
-The Marshall was fading, so he went with his 1989 Soldano SLO-100 to record the album primarily, though the Marshall was used sparingly.
+The Marshall was fading so he went with his 1989 Soldano SLO-100 to record the album primarily, though the Marshall was used sparingly.
 A prototype for what would become the Peavey 5150 series of custom amplifiers was also used.
 Peavey's release of the 5150 series coincided with the release of the album.

 "Poundcake" featured the sound of a battery-operated Makita power drill, which Eddie held to the pickups of his guitar and revved, creating the intro.

-The instrumental "316" is named for the March 16, 1991 birthday of Eddie's son Wolfgang, who later went on to be Van Halen's last bass player, although the song predates his birth (as part of it was used by Eddie at the beginning of his guitar solo on tour, as seen on Live Without a Net, and was originally written for 5150).
-On Wolfgang's 25th birthday on March 16, 2016, his mother Valerie Bertinelli posted a photo on her Facebook page of her and Eddie during her pregnancy with the caption "Ed playing 316 on my growing tummy, before he knew he would call it 316" Eddie can be seen in the photo playing an acoustic guitar on top of Valerie's pregnant belly.
+The instrumental "316" is named for the March 16, 1991, birthday of Eddie's son Wolfgang, who later went on to be Van Halen's last bass player, although the song predates his birth (as part of it was used by Eddie at the beginning of his guitar solo on tour, as seen on Live Without a Net, and was originally written for 5150).
+On Wolfgang's 25th birthday on March 16, 2016, his mother Valerie Bertinelli posted a photo on her Facebook page of her and Eddie during her pregnancy with the caption "Ed playing 316 on my growing tummy, before he knew he would call it 316" Eddie can be seen in the photo playing an acoustic guitar on top of Bertinelli's pregnant belly.